thephantomcodes/MachineVision/README.md

 # MachineVision
 This repository contains a number of single file C programs for performing common machine vision tasks on 8-bit grayscale image files.
 Common file formats such as BMP and JPG will not work.

-# MakeCircles.c
+## MakeCircles.c
 Create a 256x256 8-bit grayscale image with concentric circles.
 No cmd args are required.
 Output file is simply called "circles".

+## AddNoiseToImage.c
-# AddNoiseToImage.c will add uniform noise to an image with a user defined max.
-Output file will append "_noise_MAX-LEVEL"
-Cmd args are as follows:
+Adds uniform noise to an image with a user defined max.
+Output file will append "_noise_MAX-LEVEL" Cmd args are as follows:
 1. Filename
 2. Num rows
 3. Num colums
 4. Max noise level

+## AverageFilter.c
-AverageFilter.c will perform 3x3 average filtering on an image.
+Perform 3x3 average filtering on an image.
 Output file will append "_filtered" Cmd args:
 1. Filename
 2. Num rows
 3. Num colums

+## Sobel.c
-Sobel.c will perfom Sobel edge detection on and image.
+Performs Sobel edge detection on an image.
 Output file will append "_binary_edges_THRESHOLD" Cmd args:
 1. Filename
 2. Num rows